 At the southern end of Owasco Lake lie an inlet and diverse floodplain that provide excellent birding, paddling, and a couple of short nature trails.
 Commonly known as Owasco Flats, the inlet serves as an important habitat for fish spawning within its emergent marshes, which also does double duty as a natural water quality buffer for Owasco Lake.
 Nearly 70% of Cayuga County’s water supply comes from Owasco Lake and over half of the lake’s water filters through the inlet, so the wetland’s importance for the community cannot be overstated.

-Schools of small fish are frequently seen in the inlet and show how important this habitat is in ensuring a thriving fish community, including species like northern pike, walleye, trout and bass.
-During the spring, runs of rainbow trout will find fisherman nearly shoulder to shoulder along the inlet trail.
+Schools of small fish are frequently seen in the inlet and show how important this habitat is in ensuring a thriving fish community, including species like northern pike, walleye, trout, and bass.
+During the spring, runs of rainbow trout will find fishermen nearly shoulder to shoulder along the inlet trail.
 But the habitat promotes other wildlife as well.
 Beavers can be seen at work and even the wily river otter has been spotted.
-Not to mention the abundance of birds that can been seen and enjoyed throughout the wetlands.
+Not to mention the abundance of birds that can be seen and enjoyed throughout the wetlands.

 The Flats are part of the Greater Summerhill Important Bird Area (IBA).
 IBAs are places that possess valuable habitat for Priority Bird Species — rare and endangered bird species whose habitats are in decline.
 The New York Audubon includes the Owasco Flats, Summerhill State Forest, Fillmore Glen, and the Finger Lakes Land Trust’s Dorothy McIlroy Bird Sanctuary in the Greater Summerhill IBA.
 Species of note in this IBA are the Cerulean Warbler, the American and Least Bittern, as well as Bald Eagles, which have been sighted in the flats and hopefully will nest in the area in the future.

 There are two trails — the Inlet Trail and the Lake Trail.
-The Lake Trail is a roughly quarter-mile long bushwhack on well-worn footpaths along the southern tip of Owasco Lake.
-The Inlet Trail can be hiked as a loop by following the fishermen’s footpath along the inlet’s western shore and then returning to the fire lane access road via a short section the old Lehigh Valley rail bed.
-This loop totals 1.6 miles and can be combined with the lake shore loop.
+The Lake Trail is a roughly quarter-mile-long bushwhack on well-worn footpaths along the southern tip of Owasco Lake.
+The Inlet Trail can be hiked as a loop by following the fishermen’s footpath along the inlet’s western shore and then returning to the fire lane access road via a short section of the old Lehigh Valley rail bed.
+This loop totals 1.6 miles and can be combined with the lakeshore loop.
 Though the Inlet Trail starts along a boardwalk, many sections of the trail are muddy and require a bit of hopscotching around the muck during wet conditions.

 The slow and quiet paddler will be rewarded with ample bird spotting and rare photo opportunities.
 Paddlers can explore the inlet all the way to Rt.
 38 in Moravia.
 Paddlers should note that submerged logs and branches are found throughout the inlet and may make sections inaccessible depending on water levels.